Article 1 Definitions

 Article 7 Delivery

 7.2 ROCKWOOL supplies the Goods as specified in the Agreement by reference to the agreed Incoterm, and determines how and by whom the transport is carried out.
-If ROCKWOOL at the request of the Customer also carries out the transport of the Goods to the Customer or has them carried out, ROCKWOOL will do so at the expense and risk of the Customer with ROCKWOOL prior written permission.
+If ROCKWOOL at the request of the Customer also carries out the transport of the Goods to the Customer or has them carried out, ROCKWOOL will do so at the expense and risk of the Customer.

 Article 8 Force majeure